Shadia Mansour

-Shadia Mansour (شادية منصور; born 1985), also known as "the first lady of Arabic hip hop" is a British-Palestinian rapper who performs in Arabic and English.
+Shadia Mansour (شادية منصور; born 1985), also known as "the First Lady of Arabic Hip Hop", is a British-Palestinian rapper who performs in Arabic and English.
 Much of her music revolves around Middle Eastern politics.

 Biography

 Early life

 Mansour was born in London in 1985.
 Her parents are Christian Palestinians originally from Haifa and Nazareth.
 She grew up in the UK and spent summers visiting relatives in Haifa and Nazareth, including her cousin, Juliano Mer-Khamis.
 Influenced by other Arabic performers such as Fairouz, Umm Kulthum and Mohammed Abdel Wahab, Mansour began singing at Palestinian protest rallies as a child and she became known in London's Palestinian community for performing classical Arab songs of protest at an early age.
 She went on to study performing arts before launching her career as an MC.

 Career

 Mansour began rapping in 2003 and has gained recognition in the Middle East, Europe and the United States for her own songs and collaborations with other artists.
-She performs wearing a traditional Palestinian thawb and has said that she considers herself to be part of a "musical intifada" against the occupation of Palestine, conservatism and oppression of women.
+She performs wearing a traditional Palestinian thobe and has said that she considers herself to be part of a "musical intifada" against the occupation of Palestine, conservatism and oppression of women.
 Mansour's first single, "Al Kufiya Arabiya" (The Kufiya is Arab), featured rapper M-1 of dead prez and lyrics emphasizing the kufiya's role as a symbol of Arab nationalism.
 The song was written when Mansour discovered an Israeli made blue-and-white colored Arab scarf with Stars of David on it.
-Mansour introduced her song on stage in New York: "You can take my falafel and hummus, but don’t fucking touch my keffiyeh".
+Mansour introduced her song on stage in New York: "You can take my falafel and hummus, but don't fucking touch my keffiyeh".

 In 2007, Mansour called for Hamas and Fatah to stop fighting.
 In 2008, Mansour's track "Kulun 'Andun Dababat” (They All Have Tanks) included Tamer and Suhell Nafar from an Israel-based Palestinian hip-hop group DAM; Suhell's lyrics made clear that neither Fatah nor Hamas received his support.

 Mansour has recorded music with producer Johnny "Juice" Rosado, formerly of Public Enemy, and was featured on Chuck D's website shemovement.com.
 She has also collaborated with artists like British Iraqi rapper Lowkey and Narcy.

 Mansour has toured with Existence is Resistance, an organization supporting hip-hop shows in Palestine, and is part of the "Arab League" of Hip Hop, a collection of performers who share views on the Middle East.

 In 2014, Mansour collaborated with Ana Tijoux on the song "Somos Sur" ("We are South") about the importance of the global resistance movement.